kard-financial/kard-postman/README.md

 ### II.
 Single Message

 Another common pattern used to transmit transactions is the Single Message system, also known as a PIN debit transaction.
 In these transactions, the cardholder is required to enter a PIN.
-The PIN is validated in real-time by the bank, so a transaction submitted as a single message will be a final transaction event and the authorization and settlement dates are effectively the same.
+The PIN is validated in real-time by the bank, so a transaction submitted as a single message will be a final transaction event and an authorization and settled date are both required.

 ### Code Recipe: Clearing, PIN debit Transaction
 - status: SETTLED